Translate

 During the Nov 19, 2024 Board of Education meeting, Dr. Christine Trendel, Director of Curriculum and Instruction, and Instructional Coaches from all schools presented the results of the pilots which ran across 20 classrooms and a recommendation for the adoption of new curricular resources for grades K - 8.
 Costs for the new resources were reviewed, which were lower than anticipated in the long range financial projections previously reviewed by the Board.
 The Board of Education approved the recommendation.
 View the presentation slides.

-The literacy work has been rooted in the Illinois Learning Standards, IL comprehensive literacy plan, and Scarborough’s reading rope, which includes two strands of literacy that create skilled readers.
-For the lower strand of word recognition, Kindergarten, first, second, and third grade classes all use Fundations, a structured literacy resource for teaching early learners foundational literacy skills in phonics, decoding, handwriting, and spelling.
+The literacy work has been rooted in the Illinois Learning Standards, IL Comprehensive Literacy Plan, and Scarborough’s Reading Rope, which includes two strands of literacy that create skilled readers.
+For the lower strand of word recognition, kindergarten, first, second, and third grade classes all use Fundations, a systematic resource for teaching foundational literacy skills in phonics, decoding, handwriting, and spelling.

 The pilots focused on resources that would meet the needs of students in the upper strand of language comprehension.
 Each resource included instruction for grades K-8 to build background knowledge, vocabulary, reading comprehension, writing, listening, and speaking skills.
 Implementation is scheduled for late January or early February 2025 in classrooms.
 Teachers will prepare during the Jan 6, 2025 institute day, and use an hour during scheduled planning time during January, Feb, and March.